apx

 }

-uv run apx dev apply claude
+apx dev apply claude

-Apply the Codex template to create AGENTS.md:
+Apply the Codex addon:

-uv run apx dev apply codex
+apx dev apply codex

 Available Tools